surthgide/thesis/text/1_sec.typ

 $ var(R, g_(a b)) + R/(detg) var(detg, g^(a b)) = - (2 kappa)/detg var(detg cal(L)_m, g^(a b)) $ <varEFE>

-Using the definition of Ricci scalar, its variation gives
+Using the definition of the Ricci scalar, its variation gives

 $ var(R, g^(a b)) = R_(a b) $